 Why use Kubernetes?

-Keeping containerised apps up and running can be complex because they often involve many containers deployed across different machines.
+Keeping containerized apps up and running can be complex because they often involve many containers deployed across different machines.
 Kubernetes provides a way to schedule and deploy those containers—plus scale them to your desired state and manage their lifecycles.
-Use Kubernetes to implement your container-based applications in a portable, scalable and extensible way.
+Use Kubernetes to implement your container-based applications in a portable, scalable, and extensible way.

 Make workloads portable

 Because container apps are separate from their infrastructure, they become portable when you run them on Kubernetes.
 Move them from local machines to production among on-premises, hybrid, and multiple cloud environments—all while maintaining consistency across environments.

 Define complex containerized applications and deploy them across a cluster of servers or even multiple clusters with Kubernetes.
 As Kubernetes scales applications according to your desired state, it automatically monitors and maintains container health.